Core library services and drillcore

-Western Australia has two purpose-built core libraries, including the Perth Core Library, located in Carlisle, and the Joe Lord Core Library in Kalgoorlie.
+Western Australia has two purpose-built core libraries, the Perth Core Library, located in Carlisle, and the Joe Lord Core Library in Kalgoorlie.
 The core libraries are used to display and archive drillcore to assist subsequent exploration activity.
 Both facilities are administered by the Geological Survey of Western Australia (GSWA).

 The Perth Core Library houses the HyLogger spectral scanner, a rapid spectroscopic logging and imaging system that uses continuous visible and infrared spectroscopy and digital imaging to safely examine core, samples and cuttings.

 Companies are required to submit cores, cuttings and sidewall core material obtained during drilling as part of the legislative requirements for petroleum and geothermal exploration.
 These samples become available to the public after a strict confidentiality period.

 Drillcore perceived as valuable to the minerals industry is archived by the department.
 The selection criteria take into consideration the department's need to promote the mineral prospectivity of Western Australia.
 Record 2002/14 Selection criteria for mineral drillcore in the Western Australian core libraries describes the method used for the selection of mineral drillcore for the core libraries.

 - significant mines that have closed or are soon to close